A topic from the subject of Calibration in Chemistry.

 3. Detection Limits and Sensitivity:

-Proper calibration optimizes the instrument's sensitivity, allowing for detection of trace analytes.
+Proper calibration optimizes the instrument's sensitivity, allowing for the detection of trace analytes.
 Inadequate calibration can compromise detection limits and affect the reliability of qualitative analyses.

 4. Interfering Substances and Matrix Effects: